Welcome to Old Photo Specialists (since 1971)!

 (Location photography- extra/ price depends on the assignment)

-I specialize in 1-2 person studio photography; head shots for display and publication, and certain special assignments.
-Factors that affect a successful portrait session include health, choice of apparel, time of day of session, attitude and concentration, and a preconception of what the portrait should look like.
+We specialize in 1-2 person studio photography; head shots for display and publication, and certain special assignments.
+Factors that affect a successful portrait session include health, choice of apparel, time of day of session, attitude and concentration, as well as a preconception of what the portrait should look like.
 The last item reflects input from the subject; for example, should the subject face left to right (vice-versa) as might be dictated by a format for printing; profile vs straight on; smile vs. serious for an expression; and so on- always ask questions prior to date of photo shoot.